lacework/go-sdk/cli/docs/lacework_agent_aws-install_ec2ic.md

   -h, --help                      help for ec2ic
   -r, --include_regions strings   list of regions to filter on -n, --max_parallelism int       maximum number of workers executing AWS API calls, set if rate limits are lower or higher than normal (default 50)
+      --server_url https://       server URL that agents will talk to, prefixed with https:// (default "https://api.lacework.net")
       --ssh_username string       username to login with
       --tag strings               only install agents on infra with this tag --tag_key string            only install agents on infra with this tag key set